In this page

 What are the national milestones?

 As well as setting national indicators, the Act also requires Welsh Ministers to set national milestones to assist in measuring whether progress is being made at a national level towards the achievement of the wellbeing goals.
-Following development and consultation throughout 2021, the first wave of national milestones were laid before the Senedd in December 2021.
+Following development and consultation throughout 2021, the first wave of national milestones were laid before the Senedd in December 2021 and the second wave were laid in November 2022.

 Who produced this report?